 |Montessori Leadership Institute|

-This course will be followed by a course on how boards and administrators can organize for the process of self-study, accreditation, and strategic planning.
+This course can be followed by a second customized program on organizing for the process of self-study, accreditation, and strategic planning.

 Week 1 Clarity is the key to success as a school